phiresky/procedural-cities/ausarbeitung.md

 In contrast to normal formal grammars, the rule application in L-systems is simultaneous.
 L-systems can be finite, meaning they that after some number of iterations the only matching rules are $a\to a$.
 When using non-finite L-systems, rule application is stopped when some condition is reached, for example when a specific number of iterations is reached or when the resulting changes become insignificant.

-L-systems can be context-sensitive or context-free.
-In [@hanan_parametric_1992, ch.
-2.2], $(m)L$-systems are defined as L-systems where each rule can access $m$ symbols to the left.
+L-systems can be context-sensitive or context-free. @hanan_parametric_1992 [ch.
+2.2] defines $(m)L$-systems as L-systems where each rule can access $m$ symbols to the left.
 The definition of $(m,n)$L-Systems then has the context of m letters to the left and n letters to the right.
 The classical Lindenmayer system is thus a 0L-system.

 #### Parametric L-Systems [@hanan_parametric_1992]